Contact Information

 Biography

-Caron Daley is Director of Choral Activities, Associate Professor of Music, and Area Coordinator for Ensembles at the Mary Pappert School of Music at Duquesne University.
-Under her direction, the Duquesne Choirs have performed across the Northeast and Canada, including invited performances at the 2019 National Collegiate Choral Organization Conference and 2023 National Association for Music Education Eastern Division Conference, and frequent collaborations with the Pittsburgh Symphony Orchestra.
+Caron Daley is Director of Choral Activities, Associate Professor of Music, and Ensembles Area Coordinator at the Mary Pappert School of Music at Duquesne University in Pittsburgh, Pennsylvania.
+Under her direction since 2015, the Duquesne University Voices of Spirit have performed across the Northeast and in Canada, including invited performances at the 2019 National Collegiate Choral Organization Conference (College Park, MD), 2023 National Association for Music Education Eastern Division Conference (Rochester, NY), and 2024 College Music Society National Conference (Washington, DC).
+The choir recently recorded its first full-length album, “Wake up my Spirit”, forthcoming in 2024.

-Caron holds a D.M.A.
-(Choral Conducting) from the University of Toronto, an M.M.
-(Choral Conducting) and M.A.
-(Vocal Pedagogy) from The Ohio State University, an Artist Diploma (Voice) and B.M.
-(Music Education) from Western University, and an A.R.C.T (Voice) from the Royal Conservatory of Canada.
-She currently serves as National Chair for College and University Choirs with the American Choral Directors Association, Past-President of the American Choral Directors Association of Pennsylvania, and Board Member with the National Collegiate Choral Organization.
+She holds a D.M.A. in Choral Conducting from the University of Toronto, an M.M. in Choral Conducting and M.A. in Vocal Pedagogy from The Ohio State University, an Artist Diploma in Voice and B.M. in Music Education from Western University, and an Associate Diploma in Voice from the Royal Conservatory of Canada.

 Education